Fifteenth Sunday after Pentecost – Christian Education Sunday

 PRAISE BE TO YOU, O CHRIST!

-I believe in God, the Father almighty,
+We believe in one God, the Father, the Almighty,

-maker of heaven and earth.
+maker of heaven and earth,

 was incarnate of the Holy Spirit and the virgin Mary,

-was crucified, died, and was buried.
+He suffered death and was buried.

 He ascended into heaven